Winter isn’t over yet! Cozy up with a bowl of this (life-changing) Minestrone Soup to ward off the chill while you get your veggie fill.

-Up until then, I liked it but had really only had it in a restaurant a few times but more often than not it was from a can.
+With homemade minestrone soup, that is.
+Up until then, I liked it, but had really only had it in a restaurant a few times and more often than not it was from a can.
 So basically, I’d only had the overly salted and/or slightly metallic versions of this glorious, vegetable-filled, Italian soup until I discovered a cookbook that changed my cooking life forever.
 And made me fall head-over-heels for real minestrone soup made in my own kitchen.
-Sigh.

 So the vegetarian thing didn’t really stick.
 It wasn’t for me.
-I just felt (and still feel) better eating some quality meat, poultry and fish on a regular basis.
-But I still love my vegetables and to this day, this cookbook remains one of my go-to books for simple, flavorful recipes.
+I just felt (and still feel) better eating some quality meat, poultry, and fish on a regular basis, but I still love my vegetables.
+And for those times when I do want a vegetarian meal, I reach for that tattered old cookbook which remains one of my go-to books for simple, flavorful recipes.

-This recipe is an adaptation of the original Minestrone Soup recipe found in the Moosewood Cookbook (now celebrating its 40th anniversary).
+As I mentioned earlier, this minestrone recipe is an adaptation of the original Minestrone Soup recipe found in The Moosewood Cookbook (now celebrating its 40th anniversary).
 And although it was already simple and delicious, I’ve increased the tomatoes and replaced the bell pepper with mushrooms because the mushrooms lend a meatier texture to the soup and in the winter, organic bell peppers can be really pricey.

 - ½ large onion, diced